Three White men guilty of hate crimes charges in connection with Ahmaud Arbery murder

 Justice Department officials, who had announced a grand jury indictment last April, elected to move forward with the hate crimes prosecution.
 But the case took another turn last month when the Arbery family publicly opposed a federal plea deal with the McMichaels over concerns that the agreement included an unusual provision that would have allowed the men to serve 30 years in federal prison.

-Arbery’s parents objected, saying that would be favorable to the defendants.
-Wood, the federal judge, rejected the plea deal, setting the stage for the trial.
+Legal experts said hate crimes cases can be difficult to win, so securing a plea deal would have eliminated the risk of an acquittal.
+But Arbery’s parents strongly objected, saying that the deal would be favorable to the defendants.
+Wood, the federal judge, rejected the plea deal in light of their opposition, setting the stage for the trial.

-Under sentencing guidelines, in the absence of a plea deal, the men are expected to serve their sentences in state prison, experts have said.
+In the absence of a plea deal, the guilty verdict means the men are expected to serve their sentences in state prison, experts have said.

+Cooper-Jones alluded to the dispute with the Justice Department over the plea deal when speaking on Tuesday, chastising federal officials for their efforts to secure the plea.

+“That’s not justice for Ahmaud,” she said.
+“What the DOJ did today, they were made to do today.”

 This is a developing story.